 The MSLP offers a unique opportunity to study the effectiveness of government interventions in the private credit market owing to a number of key features.
 One such feature is the program's reliance on banks to screen and originate loans, a substantial portion of which can then be sold to a special purpose vehicle (SPV) maintained by the Federal Reserve.
 This feature differentiated it from other debt-purchasing facilities, which instead purchased assets in publicly-traded markets or directly from borrowers through an SPV.
 As such, a crucial aspect of understanding the credit spillover effects of the MSLP lies in understanding banks' incentives to participate in the program.
 The MSLP also differed from government loan-guarantee programs or a grant-making program such as the PPP through the full-recourse (non-forgivable) nature of MSLP loans and the risk-sharing arrangement between participating lenders and the SPV, by which lenders were required to retain a 5% risk exposure to the borrower.
-The program is study to study the study of the program in the program and the spot of the program arrangement between participating lenders and the SPV, by which lenders were required to retain a 5% risk exposure to the borrower.
+On the study of the study o